chipsalliance/firrtl-spec/spec.md

 ### `RWProbe`{.firrtl} with Aggregate Types

-Probes of aggregates do not working under all ABI versions.
+Probes of aggregates do not work under all ABI versions.
 In these cases, it is recommended that if you have a need to probe a bundle, you instead use a bundle of probes, each targeting an individual subcomponent.

 For more information on the how probes are lowered, see the FIRRTL ABI Specification.